mattfenwick/UnParse/README.md

    an error is created, how is it propagated?
 How do errors interact with the parse model -- backtracking -- and with parser composition?

-These are the issues that UnParse addresses and that differentiate it from other parser libraries.
 Read on for more information!

 ## Overview ##